 Mycetoma is most commonly seen in the body’s extremities, the back and gluteal region, which become swollen and disfigured.
 The disease can have a devastating effect, developing into a chronic infection of the skin tissues, spreading through the infected limb resulting in its destruction, deformity, and loss of function, which may be fatal.
 If caught early, the lesion may be removed surgically.
 However, the disease progresses relatively silently causing little pain, meaning that people may delay seeking treatment.
 The currently used drug treatment has a 25-35% efficacy rate at which point amputation of the affected limb become necessary.
 Secondary bacterial infection is common, which may adversely influence outcome and requires additional prolonged antibiotic treatment.
 Infection is not transmitted from human to human.

 Treatment requires a prolonged course of antifungals and extensive and destructive surgery.
-The currently available antifungals are ineffective and have serious side effects; treatment with itraconazole takes approximately twelve months and at a cost of 30 USD per month is too expensive for patients and health authorities in endemic areas, contributing to a high drop-out rate.
+The currently available antifungals are ineffective and have serious side effects; treatment with itraconazole takes approximately twelve months and is very expensive for patients and health authorities in endemic areas, contributing to a high drop-out rate.

 A more effective, affordable, shorter-term treatment appropriate for rural settings is urgently needed.